 Patron Saint of |

-Sister of Saint Ermengitha, Saint Etheldreda, Saint Ethelred, and Saint Ethelbert of Eastry.
-Hitched to King Merewalh of Magonset.
+She had several notable siblings, including Saint Ermengitha, Saint Etheldreda, Saint Ethelred, and Saint Ethelbert of Eastry.

-Mother of Saint Mildred of Thanet, Saint Milburga, and Saint Milgitha, and a child named Merefin who passed on extremely youthful.
+Ebbe married King Merewalh of Magonset and was the mother of Saint Mildred of Thanet, Saint Milburga, Saint Milgitha, and a son named Merefin, who tragically died at a young age.

-On the passing of King Merewalh in 673 AD, Ebbe entered the religious community as its first abbess.
+Today, this area is called Ebbsfleet in memory of Ebbe.
+Following the death of King Merewalh in 673 AD, Ebbe entered the convent as its first abbess.

 Powered By SEO Experts